After creating an eazyBI account, you need to import in the eazyBI database selected Jira project issues that you would like to analyze.

 If Jira configuration is changed then it is recommended to perform Jira re-index as otherwise Jira search API (which is used by eazyBI Jira import) might return incomplete results and as a result not all selected Jira issues will be imported in eazyBI.
 If there is a problem that not all Jira issues are visible in eazyBI then please perform Jira re-index and then do Jira re-import in eazyBI.

-When the user who had initially authorized Jira for data import (i.e. her Jira credentials were used to detect which projects and fields could be imported in this eazyBI account during the first Jira data import into this account) is not available anymore or does not have permissions to needed project, data source authorization could be reset to another user.
+When the user who had initially authorized Jira for data import is not available anymore (is inactive) or does not have permissions to the needed project, data source authorization should be reset to another user, otherwise, the next data import won't be successful (will end with error).

 Open Edit import settings to select projects and custom fields available for the new user and perform data import.